cse-labs/kubernetes-in-codespaces/README.md

   # from Codespaces terminal

-  # make and deploy a local version of ngsa-memory to k8s
+  # make and deploy a local version of imdb-app to k8s
-  kic build app
+  kic build imdb

   # check the app version
   # the semver will have the current date and time